-Seminar: The CCD seminar must be taken simultaneously with a practicum.
+Seminar: The CCD seminar must be taken simultaneously with the practicum.
 This seminar is designed as a group supervision in which students will present and discuss cases, examine the meanings of children's behavior and communications to children.
 Students will also explore their own feelings and reactions to children with whom they are working since an understanding of the sources of one's own feelings and reactions is critical in developing effective clinical skills.
-Students will also meet for individual supervision with the instructor from time to time during the semester.
-A written evaluation of a child and a summary of the student's clinical work with the child is required for completion of the course.
+In addition students will meet for individual supervision with the instructor from time to time during the semester.
+A written evaluation of a child and a summary of the student's clinical work with the child is required for completion of this course.